Please note: At your instructor's discretion,

 10, refer to black, brown, grey, spotted brown, etc.

-*If a respondent didn't know or refused to give
+*And, if a respondent didn't know or refused to give

-coded 99 in the dataset.
+variables were coded 99 in the dataset.

 *Here is the block of code